CDCgov/irma-core/docs/SAMPLER.md

 ## Motivation and Goals

-Next generation sequencers often produce an excess of sequences, for reasons such as to create redundancy for enabling consensus generation, due to requiring a minimum amount of materials per run, or other reasons.
-Running the large amount of sequences through a pipeline can be computationally expensive, so it may be desirable to transform the data into a smaller subset before further manipulation to increase efficiency.
+Next generation sequencers often produce an excess of reads, for reasons such as to create redundancy for enabling consensus generation, due to requiring a minimum amount of reagents per run, or other reasons.
+Running the full read set through a pipeline can be computationally expensive, so it may be desirable to transform the data into a smaller subset to save time.

-IRMA-core's sampler provides efficient, random, and fully-representative downsampling (also referred to as subsampling), as well as some other useful functionality.
+IRMA-core's sampler process provides efficient, random, and fully-representative downsampling (also referred to as subsampling), as well as some other useful functionality.

 ## Downsampling Targets